LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 An [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) is a square matrix that tells which nodes are connected by displaying a `1` if connected, or `0` if not connected.

-In an *undirected* graph, as the above pictures, this matrix is symmetric.
+In an *undirected* graph, as the above pictures show, this matrix is symmetric.

 For *directed graphs*, the adjacency matrix will have a `1` denoting the direction of the incoming edge, otherwise `0`, so the matrix is most likely not symmetric.